-English Country Dancers of Columbus, 7:30 to 9:30 p.m. on the first, third and fifth Sundays of the month October through June at Clinton Heights Lutheran Church, corner of North High Street and Clinton Heights Avenue.
-From July to September, the group meets on the third Sunday only.
-First night is free, after that a donation of $2 is welcome.
-For information, go to bigscioty.com/english.html or call Sue at 614-263-9501.
+English Country Dancers of Columbus, 7:30 to 9:30 p.m. the first, third and fifth Sundays of the month, October through June, at Clinton Heights Lutheran Church, corner of North High Street and Clinton Heights Avenue.
+From July to September, the group meets the third Sunday only.
+First night is free; thereafter, a donation of $2 is requested.
+For more information, visit bigscioty.com/english.html or call Sue at 614-263-9501.

 Heather 'N' Thistle Columbus Royal Scottish Country Dance Society, social classes, 7:30 to 9:30 p.m. most Thursdays from September to June at Gates-Fourth United Methodist Church, 1234 Fourth St. Participants learn the ballroom dances of Scotland.
-Beginners welcome at all times, with no partner needed.
-For information, go to rscdscincinnati.org and click on Columbus under "Member Groups" or call Laura at 614-270-9160.
+Beginners invited at all times, with no partner needed.
+For more information, visit rscdscincinnati.org and click on Columbus under "registration member classes" or call Laura at 614-270-9160.

 Columbus Folk Dancers, recreational international folk dancing, 7:30 to 10 p.m.
 Wednesdays at Summit on 16th United Methodist Church.
 First-time guests can participate at no cost.
-For directions, go to recfolkdancecolumbus.org/CFD.
-For additional information, contact Leslie at email@example.com or 614-262-7248, or Ann at annkangas336@gmail. com or 614-267-8183.
+For directions, visit recfolkdancecolumbus.org/ CFD.
+For more information, email Leslie atljsdancer@ gmail.com or call 614-262-7248, or Ann at firstname.lastname@example.org or 614-267-8183.

-Clintonville Beginning Dulcimer Club, 7 to 8:30 p.m. on the second Monday of each month in the Education Room of Wesley Glen (by the swimming pool)), 5155 N. High St., Columbus.
+Clintonville Beginning Dulcimer Club, 7 to 8:30 p.m. the second Monday of each month in the Education Room of Wesley Glen (by the swimming pool), 5155 N. High St., Columbus.
 Bring a dulcimer or call to ask about borrowing one.
 No need to read music.
 There is no fee.
-For more information, contact Barb at firstname.lastname@example.org, 614-848-5041 or 614-530-8827.
+For more information, email Barb at email@example.com or call 614-530-8827.

 Central Ohioans for Peace, 7 p.m. the second and fourth Mondays at the Columbus Mennonite Church, 35 Oakland Park Ave.
 Call 614-436-3531.